makeevrserg/gradle-plugin/docs/index.md

-### Setup

-# Gradle Plugin
+# Gradle Plugin Suite

-This repository contains basic implementation for version catalogs and build-convention
+This repository contains a collection of useful Gradle plugins

-You can use it as fork, or just setup it via plugin ↓

-## Setup as plugins in
+---

+## What Is This Project

+This **Gradle Plugin suite** is a modular build-logic plugins library for Kotlin projects.
+Instead of having one monolithic plugin, it's split into sub-plugins to provide focused functionality:

+- `convention` - basic utilities for any gradle-related project
+- `android` - plugins and tasks for Android projects
+- `minecraft` - plugins and tasks related for Minecraft development

+This modular structure allows you to pick and use only the parts of the plugin you need, keeping your builds clean and focused.

+---

+## How to Use

+### Define required plugins

 In your `libs.version.toml`